Woodbury, New Zealand

 Woodbury is a small township in the Canterbury Region in the South Island of New Zealand.
-It is about 8 km inland from Geraldine and is the gateway to the nearby Waihi and Orari River Gorges and the Four Peaks.
+It is about 8 km inland from Geraldine and is the gateway to the nearby Waihī and Orari River Gorges and the Four Peaks.
 The township is home to various small local businesses.

 History

 The early history of Woodbury is centred around the timber industry and farming.
 The town was first established by Robert Taylor and Frederick Flatman in 1866 as a saw milling and farming settlement.
 The town enjoyed rapid growth in its early years and was home to a large general store, two butchers shops, a shoemaker, a creamery, a blacksmith and a two-storeyed wooden hotel, that would later blow down in a gale.

 The settlement was originally known as Waihi Bush, however, was renamed Woodbury after the birthplace Elizabeth Flatman (Frederick Flatman's wife) in Gloucestershire, England.